-In order for the seat belt to work–to prevent you from being ejected and to distribute the crash forces–it needs to fit like it fits the man in this picture.
+In order for the seat belt to work–to prevent you from being ejected and to distribute the crash forces–it needs to fit like it fits the man in the picture below.
 Unfortunately, seat belts don’t fit kids under ages 10 to 12 this way because of three main problems, discussed below.
 These three factors combine together in a crash to create an extremely unsafe situation which can be corrected only by the use of a booster.

 Problem 1: The shoulder belt is anchored too high